m-queszel/Dotfiles/README.md

 ## Neovim

-Note that for Neovim, you must manually clone the [lsp repository](https://github.com/neovim/nvim-lspconfig) into your nvim directory.
+Note that you must manually clone the [lsp repository](https://github.com/neovim/nvim-lspconfig) into your directory.